Head of the Data Warehouse Team

 What were the success factors of the project?
 Oberberger names several: "For one, the combination of internal and external employees should be named.
-For example, we really profited from the workshops that accompanied the project in regards to know-how transfer and customizing.
-Add to that the support from the SAS partners during the implementation, especially in designing the interfaces to the data warehouse."
+For example, we really profited from the workshops that accompanied the project in regard to know-how transfer and customizing.
+Add to that the support from SAS partners during the implementation, especially in designing the interfaces to the data warehouse."
 Oberberger also said that the synthetic tests using fictional data and the final evaluation of the individual results were extremely helpful.
 All in all, LBS Bayern invested around 500 person days in the project.

 SolvV-conforming, reliable calculation of the equity to be reserved.